elegant-scipy/elegant-scipy/markdown/ch4.markdown

 1, 2 \pi f \times 3, ..., 2 \pi f \times (N - 1)$), and you want to see how
 strongly your signal corresponds to each.
 Starting with the first, you take the dot product with the signal (which, in itself, entails $N$ multiplication operations).
-Repeating this operation$N$times, once for each sinusoid, then gives $N^2$ operations.
+Repeating this operation $N$ times, once for each sinusoid, then gives $N^2$ operations.

 [^big_O]: In computer science, the computational cost of an algorithm